 How To Get Comfortable

-Maternity pillows are said to be the saving grace of any mama-to-be experiencing troublesome sleep before your baby is born.
-They come in all shapes and sizes, for every trimester and preferred sleeping position — yes, even those who usually sleep on their stomachs.
+Maternity pillows are the saving grace of any mama-to-be experiencing troublesome sleep before their baby is born.
+They come in all shapes and sizes and for every trimester and preferred sleeping position — yes, even stomach-sleepers.

 Full body pillows are specifically designed to help support your back and hips, relieve pain, and align your body properly.
-There are a few different varieties of maternity pillows, each with unique shapes and benefits.
+They come in several different varieties, each with unique shapes and benefits.

-Being pregnant loses some of its rosy glow when you’re struggling to get to sleep for hours every single night.
-A full body maternity pillow can help you find a comfortable position and give support in every troublesome area.
+Being pregnant loses some of its rosy glow when you’re struggling to sleep for hours every night.
+A full-body maternity pillow can help you find a comfortable position and give support in every troublesome area.

-This pillow’s unique shape is perfect for women who normally sleep on their sides or backs.
+The U-shaped pillow’s unique shape is perfect for women who usually sleep on their sides or backs.

-Found a little earlier in the pillow alphabet, the c-shaped maternity pillow is a great alternative to the all-around support a full-body maternity pillow gives.
+Found a little earlier in the pillow alphabet, the C-shaped maternity pillow is an excellent alternative to the all-around support a full-body maternity pillow gives.

-A c-shaped pillow hugs one side of your body, and provides support for your hips and lower back when used properly.
-Some c-shaped pillows even come with a wedge included.
+A C-shaped pillow hugs one side of your body and supports your hips and lower back when used properly.
+Some C-shaped pillows even come with a wedge.

-Stomach-sleepers rejoice!
-No longer do you have to give up your favorite sleeping position because of your growing belly.
+Stomach sleepers rejoice!
+You no longer have to give up your favorite sleeping position because of your growing belly.